 Many veterans of the War of 1812 received land grants in Arkansas Territory, awarded for their service.
-An obelisk crowned by a round stone memorializes 56 such veterans who are buried in Arkansas.
+An obelisk crowned by a round stone memorializes 56 veterans buried in Arkansas.
 Located near the southeast corner of the Capitol, this monument was dedicated in 1917.
 It was refurbished in 2003-2004 and restored as a drinking fountain.